 There is growing interest in U.S. manufacturers seeking domestic sources of supply.
-Some companies have already experienced an increase in secondary supplier orders as product demand exceeds production capacity.
+Some companies have already experienced increasing secondary supplier orders as product demand exceeds production capacity.
 In other cases, some suppliers have reduced manufacturing operations, which has opened the door for those seeking new customers.

-As you plan to form new supply chain relationships and pursue new business opportunities, many organizations are seeking relationships that provide higher organizational value.
-Discrepancies with how partners and vendors are vetted, selected, and managed introduce variables into the ecosystem that create threats that can erode organizational value.
+As you plan to form new supply chain relationships and pursue new business opportunities, many organizations seek relationships that provide higher organizational value.
+Discrepancies with how partners and vendors vet, select, and manage to introduce variables into the ecosystem create threats that can erode corporate value.

 Would it be helpful to understand the financial impact of cyber risk across your ecosystem?
 Would it help to know how you compare to your competitors?
-These seem like obvious questions, yet companies are wasting resources negotiating relationships with risky suppliers.
+These seem like obvious questions, yet companies waste resources negotiating risky suppliers’ relationships.
 Inconsistent evaluation and oversight increase the probability of future disruption and loss.
 Would you like to know which vendors pose the most risk to your company?
 Let us explain how you can understand and reduce your risk.

 What is third-party risk?

 To better understand the impact third parties can have on a company, we need to understand the meaning of third-party risk.
 Third-party risk is the potential financial loss resulting from one business that relies on external parties to perform services.

 Beyond the common services such as manufacturing parts or the assembly of products for a company’s customers, third-party risk can also stem from the shared data between companies and these external parties.
 Companies build more connections and relationships with third parties, especially those not adequately vetted.
 The resulting risk associated with business disruption and data breaches increases in probability.
 Third-party management can help reduce the risks associated with working with third parties.

 What is third-party management?